AdobeDocs/experience-manager-cloud-manager.en/help/using/code-quality-testing.md

 ### Dealing with False Positives {#dealing-with-false-positives}

 The quality scanning process is not perfect and will sometimes incorrectly identify issues which are not actually problematic.
-This is referred to as a **false positive**.
+This is referred to as a false positive.

 In these cases, the source code can be annotated with the standard Java `@SuppressWarnings` annotation specifying the rule ID as the annotation attribute.
 For example, one common false positive is that the SonarQube rule to detect hardcoded passwords can be aggressive about how a hardcoded password is identified.